 - 1. Participate in Steering Committee. - 2.
 Participate as a member of standing committees and working groups as needed and resources permit. - 3.
 Work with Forum partners to improve permit processes to better facilitate fish passage improvement projects. - 4.
 Utilize the PAD in the prioritization and development of their projects, and to report their activities back to the Forum. - 5.
-Fund the design and implementation of fish passage improvement projects and other resource enhancement efforts in high priority coastal watersheds consistent with its Strategic Framework and as funding allows. - 6.
+Fund the design and implementation of fish passage improvement projects and other resource enhancement efforts in high priority watersheds consistent with the Forum's Strategic Framework and CDFW's initiatives and programs, as funding allows. - 6.
 Periodically update Forum members on CDFW activities and resource enhancement priorities. - 7.
 Meet and coordinate fish passage activities with other MOU signatories and agencies. - 8.
 Provide regional perspectives from CDFW's Regional offices regarding fish passage and related aquatic habitat science, data, information, and policy. - 9.
-Participate in data collection, management, and analysis related to fish passage and aquatic habitats.

-10. Promote science-based activities that support fish passage improvement programs.
+Participate in data collection, management, and analysis related to fish passage and aquatic habitats. - 10.
+Promote science-based activities that support fish passage improvement programs. - 11.
+Provide annual updates to the Passage Assessment Database for fish passage restoration projects and assessments funded by the CDFW.